 It was November, 5, 2004...

-The Incredibles was first released 14 years ago and now The Incredibles 2 hits the big screen on June 15th nationwide.
-Greg and Jim sat down to talk about the original film that started it all.
+about the original film that started it all.
 Hope you enjoy our first "Watchcat Reviews"...

 The Incredibles by Gregory J. Bradley

-The Incredibles does this very nifty trick of giving us something that we've seen before and yet still make it seem fresh.
+In my opinion, The Incredibles is a perfect movie.
+And I'll give you 8 reasons why: 1.
+Story & Relatability The Incredibles does this very nifty trick of giving us something that we've seen before and yet still make it seem fresh.
 It's the story of the Parr family, and in particular, patriarch Bob Parr, a husband and father who's having a hard time adjusting to normal suburban life with his family, his job and himself.
 He constantly feels as if he should be doing more and that family life is a constant burden, especially when his wife Helen is always struggling to engage him in his children's lives.

 Family drama.
 We've seen this type of story before.

 But if you include the fact that both Bob and Helen used to be superheroes with superpowers (that were also passed down to their children) who were forced into retirement by the government and are supposed to be living a normal life, well... now you've got something!
-And its very well-crafted story is one of the secrets of the film's success
+And its very well-crafted story is one of the secrets of the film's success.

 The story opens with interviews with Mr. Incredible and Elastigirl, superheroes at the height of their power, who just happen to be Bob and Helen.
 But because of an incident in which Mr. Incredible saves a man who didn't asked to be saved and sues the government (very funny idea), the Feds institute a ban on all superheroes.